-Although a trademark can theoretically last forever so long as it is being used in commerce in connection with the advertising and sale of products or services, a United States trademark registration must be maintained and renewed periodically in order keep it in full force and effect.
+Although a trademark can theoretically last forever so long as it’s being used in commerce in connection with the advertising and sale of products or services, a United States trademark registration must be maintained and renewed periodically in order keep it in full force and effect.
 The good news is that preventing your trademark registration from lapsing is not a very difficult or time-consuming thing to do.
 The bad news is that you have to actually remember to meet the trademark registration renewal deadlines.

 So, when are the trademark registration renewal periods?
 Between the fifth and the sixth year of registration, you must file what is called the Section 8 Declaration of Continued Use.
 The form is provided by the United States Patent and Trademark Office online and may be completed and submitted electronically.
 In addition to paying the filing fee and providing a sworn statement that the trademark is still in use in commerce, you must also include a specimen showing actual use of the trademark.
-If you fail to timely file the Section 8 Declaration of Continued Use by the sixth year of registration, your trademark registration will be canceled and you will lose all of the benefits and protections of federal registration.
-Having said that, there is a six month grace period in which you can still file the Declaration of Continued Use, but the cost of filing it increases quite substantially.
+If you fail to timely file the Section 8 Declaration of Continued Use by the sixth year of registration, your trademark registration will be canceled and you’ll lose all of the benefits and protections of federal registration.
+Having said that, there’s a six month grace period in which you can still file the Declaration of Continued Use, but the cost of filing it increases quite substantially.